About the Pilot

 - connect newcomers with settlement services and mentoring opportunities with established members of the community

-You need 1 year of continuous work experience (at least 1,560 hours) in the past 3 years.
+You need 1 year of continuous work experience (at least 1,560 hours) in the past 3 years, unless you’re exempt as above.

 To calculate your hours of work experience